loadingio/ldpalettepicker/README.md

 Object methods are left to implement in the future.

-## ldPaletteEditor
+## ldpe

-`ldPaletteEditor` - defined in `ldpe.js` - provides palette editing functionality. usage:
+`ldpe` - defined in `ldpe.js` - provides palette editing functionality. usage:

     editor = new ldpe({ ... });

 where constructor options:

- - `root`: root node of a ldPaletteEditor widget. use `ldpe` mixin in ldpp.pug for a default widget DOM.
+ - `root`: root node of a ldpe widget. use `ldpe` mixin in ldpp.pug for a default widget DOM.

 ### API